(i.e., So-called “Reformed Protestantism”)

 While there may have been good and noble intentions involved regarding this teaching when it evolved (I don’t know, I wasn’t there), it nonetheless is deceiving millions today, giving them a false sense of eternal security, and preaching a “gospel which is not another” and which is in contradiction with what the Bible actually teaches.

-This system of theology is derived from what are called the “five points” of Calvinism, often given the name/acronym: “TULIP” (as to the first letter in each the following items).
+This system of theology is derived from what are called the “five points” of Calvinism, often given the name/acronym: “TULIP” (as to the first letter in each of the following items).
 Calvinism is therefore actually comprised of a bunch of false teachings all grouped together under one name, as each of these “five points” is itself also a false teaching.
-As I’ve repeatedly warned, where you find one false teaching, you will surely find others lurking nearby with it; you cannot have a better example of this than with Calvinism.
+As I’ve repeatedly warned, where you find one false teaching, you will surely find others lurking with it; you simply cannot have a better example of this than with Calvinism.